Strategic Plan 2016-2019 Executive Summary

 Outside of the classroom, Malcolm’s athletic talent propelled him to become one of the top wide receivers in Division I College Football at the University of Georgia, where he is among the top ten all-time receivers in UGA’s history.

 While a senior at UGA, Malcolm received an NCAA waiver to write and publish his first children’s book, “The Magician’s Hat,” which challenges young readers to think about what they want to be when they grow up.
 Read With Malcolm was formed as a book publishing organization.
-In its first year, Read With Malcolm distributed “The Magician’s Hat” to more than 13,500 students in over 57 elementary schools, children’s hospitals and community service organizations.
-Malcolm personally visited over 19 elementary schools to host Reading Rallies, inspiring students to share his love of reading.
+Read With Malcolm has distributed “The Magician’s Hat” to more than 32,000 students in over 120 elementary schools, children’s hospitals and community service organizations.
+690 copies of The Magician’s hat have been distributed to Teachers at Education Conferences, and copies of The Magician’s Hat have been donated to approximately 52 different charitable organizations and libraries across the country.
+Malcolm personally visited over 34 elementary schools to host Reading Rallies, inspiring students to share his love of reading.

 In April 2016, Malcolm was drafted by the New England Patriots.
 With the early success of “The Magician’s Hat” and a strong desire to increase the book’s impact on young readers, Malcolm founded Share the Magic Foundation, a 501c3 nonprofit organization, to promote the long-term benefits of being an active reader to students served by Title I schools and underserved communities.